kiviktnm/decman/README.md

 enabled_systemd_units = ["NetworkManager.service"]
 ignored_packages = ["yay"]
 user_packages = [{
+    # Note, decman now has a aur package, I recommend using that instead.
+    # Also, this example may be out of date
     pkgname="decman-git",
-    # Note, this example may not be up to date
     provides=["decman"],
     version="0.3.3",
     dependencies=["python", "python-requests", "devtools", "pacman", "systemd", "git"],